Blignaut24/NederLearn_V5/TESTING.md

 <p align="right">(<a href="#content">back to top</a>)</p><br>

 ## User Experience (UX) and Improvements

-I engaged in user testing involving friends and family and I requested them to complete the following tasks and share their feedback on their overall experience.
+I conducted user testing with friends and family, requesting them to complete specific tasks and provide feedback on their overall experience.

-Total users attended the testing: 2
+Total number of users who participated in testing: 2

 | Test | Result |
 |------|--------|